sudvarma/sevaclub/README.md

 In India, since the key public spaces serve a large population it is difficult for these organisations to stick to a strict schedule.

-For instance, a doctor might be serving in-patient while the doctor's outpatient's have to wait.
+For instance, a doctor might be serving in-patient while the doctor's outpatients' have to wait.
 The wait is not predictable.

 With public chat room for a hospital, a few may be able to help others to know about the doctor's tentative schedule change and plan.